wwsalmon/blurryface/readme.md

 To build:
 - run `npm run tauri build`
-- to code sign on Mac OS (make bundle runable on other computers), define the following environment variables (see [Tauri docs](https://tauri.app/v1/guides/distribution/sign-macos)) before running the above command:
+- to code sign on Mac OS (make bundle runable on other computers), follow [Tauri docs](https://tauri.app/v1/guides/distribution/sign-macos) to create and install a certificate, then define the following environment variables (`export VARIABLE=VALUE` in terminal):
-    - APPLE_CERTIFICATE_PASSWORD
+    - `APPLE_CERTIFICATE_PASSWORD`
-    - APPLE_SIGNING_IDENTITY
+    - `APPLE_SIGNING_IDENTITY`
-    - APPLE_ID
+    - `APPLE_ID`
-    - APPLE_PASSWORD
+    - `APPLE_PASSWORD`
-    - APPLE_TEAM_ID
+    - `APPLE_TEAM_ID`
+    - For CI (ex.
+GitHub actions) you also need `APPLE_CERTIFICATE`, a base64 string of the certificate (see docs linked above).
+If you install the certificate on your computer, you don't need this variable, the builder will find the certificate using the signing identity.

 ## Other dev notes